victorstein/delv-api/README.md

 * [Typescript](http://www.typescriptlang.org/) - A Javascript superset
 * [type-graphql](https://typegraphql.ml/) - As an additional layer to graphql to use classes

-## Contributing

-Feel free to submit your PRs for review.
-There's currently no template for contribution.
-As the project grows we will look into further implementation of this.

 ## Authors

 <!-- prettier-ignore -->